csaea/quick-references/linux-quick-reference.md

 - `open <file>`: Opens file outside terminal.
 - `nano <file>`: Edit file.
 Requires nano installed.

-## Redirection
+## Output and Redirection

-Commands for redirecting input and output.
+Commands for output to terminal, and redirecting input and output.

-Sure!
-Here’s the information in your format:

-### Commands for Redirecting Input and Output
+- `echo`: display message or variable value to terminal
 - `>`: Direct output of a command into a file.
   ```ex. echo "Hello, World!" > hello.txt```
 - `>>`: Append the output of a command into a file.